The Sun's Supergranulation

+Despite its simplicity compared to the actual strongly stratified solar convection problem (which also involves radiation), the problem of incompressible, non-rotating turbulent convection in the Rayleigh--B\'enard framework introduced in Sect.~\ref{RB} is very important in the context of this review, because it contains both buoyancy effects and all the nonlinearities underlying the typical turbulent dynamics of a fluid.
+Numerical simulations of this problem can, therefore, tell us a lot about the generic dynamics of turbulent convection in the absence of any other diverting physical effect.

-In the non-rotating hydrodynamic case ($Ta=Q=0$, no induction), the Boussinesq equations~(\ref{bouss_nd}) are very similar to the forced Navier-Stokes equations, except that the forcing term is not an external body force but is determined self-consistently from the time-evolution of the temperature fluctuations.
+The Boussinesq equations are very similar to the forced Navier--Stokes equations: the main difference between the two is that the forcing term in the Rayleigh--B\'enard problem is not an external body force, but is determined self-consistently from the time-evolution of the temperature fluctuations.